Complete Guide to Garage Floor Coatings (2026)

 • One-day systems: faster cure, less downtime, often less forgiving for first-timers, thinner build with less long-term durability.

-• Two-to three-day systems: typically more forgiving to install, often thicker build with multiple layer options, better long-term durability.
+• Two-to three-day systems: typically more forgiving to install, thicker build with multiple layer options to match traffic loads, better long-term durability.

 5.2 Which Should You Choose?